thomas-young-2013/mindware/README.md

 ## Installation

-Before installing Soln-ML, please install the necessary library [swig](https://sourceforge.net/projects/swig/files/swig/swig-3.0.12/).
+Before installing Volcano-ML, please install the necessary library [swig](https://sourceforge.net/projects/swig/files/swig/swig-3.0.12/).

-Soln-ML requires SWIG (>= 3.0, <4.0) as a build dependency, and we suggest you to download & install [swig=3.0.12](https://sourceforge.net/projects/swig/files/swig/swig-3.0.12/).
+Volcano-ML requires SWIG (>= 3.0, <4.0) as a build dependency, and we suggest you to download & install [swig=3.0.12](https://sourceforge.net/projects/swig/files/swig/swig-3.0.12/).

-Then, you can install Soln-ML itself.
-There are two ways to install Soln-ML:
+Then, you can install Volcano-ML itself.
+There are two ways to install Volcano-ML:

 #### Installation via pip
-Soln-ML is available on PyPI.
+Volcano-ML is available on PyPI.
 You can install it by tying:

 ```sh
 pip install soln-ml